containers/podman/docs/source/markdown/podman-systemd.unit.5.md

 #### `ReadOnly=` (defaults to `no`)

-If enabled, makes image read-only, with /var/tmp, /tmp and /run a tmpfs (unless disabled by `VolatileTmp=no`).
+If enabled, makes image read-only, with /var/tmp, /tmp and /run a tmpfs (unless disabled by `VolatileTmp=no`).r

 **NOTE:** Podman will automatically copy any content from the image onto the tmpfs